symmetrics/mrg_tweaks_german/doc/README-EN.txt

            should be shown.
 This link must reference to the configured page in backend.

 *** E:  1.
-Open "Admin Panel / System / Configuration / General / General"
+Open "Admin Panel / System / Configuration / Sales /
-        and compare the contents of the page with a screenshot [SCREENSHOT: Info-Banner_en.png].
+           Trusted Shops Seal / Info" and compare the contents of a banner with a screenshot [SCREENSHOT: Info-Banner_en.png].
            To test the buttons and links.
         2. Change the backend language from English to German, in this case, the banner should display the German text [SCREENSHOT: Info-Banner_de.png].